jtristan/CS1_2022/Homework/HW5/P3/statement.md

 <ul>
 <li>Input format (input arrives from the terminal / stdin):<br>
   <ul>
-    <li>The first line is a single integer n, the length of the input list
+    <li>The first line is a single integer n, the length of the input list.
     <li>The next n lines are the contents of the input list.
   </ul>
 <li>Output format (print output to the terminal / stdout):<br>
   <ul>
-    <li>Print on the first the list of odd numbers.
+    <li>Print on the first line the list of odd numbers.
     <li>Print on the second line the list of even numbers.
   </ul>
 <li><a href='input.txt'>SAMPLE INPUT</a>